 These worries can make getting your CDL harder than it should be.
 Some are real, but many come from our own thoughts.
 Talking openly can ease most of these concerns.
 Discussing your expectations, asking questions, and clearing up uncertainties with your trainer or program can help make learning smoother and more productive as you work toward your CDL.

-Keep things in perspective.
+Keep Things in Perspective

-Understand that while the trainer helps and teaches you, you’re the one in charge of your training journey.
+Understand that while the trainer helps and teaches you, you’re in charge of your training journey.
 If things aren’t going well, it’s okay to change directions.
 I like to be hands-on as a trainer, but others may be more relaxed.

 I always ask my students, “What mistakes did you make, and how can you do better?”
 After each day, we talk about what went right and what needs practice.
 I also like to hear questions and have discussions, asking, “Do you have anything you’re worried about or want to work on?”